 "Following an arduous but very enriching year in Oxford, I stayed in London for two years working for law firm Slaughter and May.
 Returning to Australia, I worked as a corporate solicitor at Freehills and later moved to Fairfax Media as an in-house lawyer.
-After a brief interlude back at University of Sydney studying a Master of Teaching, I've returned to law and now work for Social Ventures Australia - a non-profit organisation that works with partners to improve the lives of people in need in Australia by offering funding, investment and advice.
-Although my time at Oxford may seem a world away, I keep in touch through the Oxford and St John's alumni magazines and events in Sydney.
+After a brief interlude back at University of Sydney studying a Master of Teaching, I returned to law and now work for Social Ventures Australia, a not-for-profit organisation that works with partners to alleviate disadvantage - towards an Australia where all people and communities thrive.
+I keep in touch through the Oxford and St John's alumni magazines and events in Sydney, and recently visited Oxford again with my family - almost 20 years to the day that I first stepped through the gates at St John's.
 The opportunity I had through the Chevening - Oxford Australia Scholarship to study in such an environment, and to be taught by leading scholars, was an enormous privilege and something I will always value."